jst-qaml/framework-modeling-tool/README.md

 Astah System Safety plugin to support the framework team's process.

 ## installation
-Drop the .jar file into the opened Astah System Safety instance to install.
+Drop the .jar file in the releases into the opened Astah System Safety instance to install.
+Restart the Astah System Safety for the installation to be implemented.

 ## metamodel
 Access the metamodel folder for accessing the integrated metamodel of M3S.